 “Our party which left Kansas City today, Friday, September 17, 1858, consists of ﬁfty-seven men and one woman.
 Our traps packed in fourteen wagons hauled by oxen, and one of the party has a mule.
 We drive to Indian Creek where we make our ﬁrst camp.”

-From near Lenexa the trails passed over one route southwest through Olathe, where three old sites can still be seen.
+From Lenexa the trails passed over one route southwest through Olathe, where three old sites can still be seen.